by-student-2017/QM2Thermo/Bulk_modulus_calculation/readme.md

 # Usage

-1. Input the lattice constant [Angstrom] and total energy [eV] in `lattice_cohesive_energy`.
+1. Input the lattice constant [Angstrom] and total energy [eV] in `Bulk_results.txt`.
 Select the most stable structure and obtain 5 data points (see https://www.materialscloud.org/discover/sssp or https://molmod.ugent.be/deltacodesdft):
    - Variation ratios to test: -6%, -3%, 0%, 3%, 6%
    - For systems with strong magnetism such as Cr, Mn, Fe, and Co, calculations using spin-polarization are required to obtain elastic moduli close to those obtained experimentally.
    - The calculated values differ from the experimental values by about 20%.
 2. Open `fit_eos.gpl` in a text editor and modify the parameters (a, b, c, d).
 You can use trial and error to find the best fitting values.
 3. Run `fit_eos.gpl` (double-click to execute on Windows).
-4. The value of “a” found in `fit.log` corresponds to the bulk modulus [eV/Angstrom^3].
+4. The value of “a” found in `fit.log` corresponds to the bulk modulus.
-   - Tip: 1 [eV/Å³] = 160.2 [GPa]
    - The bulk modulus B is useful for calculating sound velocity using the following formula:
 - To see the difference between spin polarization and non-polarization, see the Zenodo results below.: https://zenodo.org/records/15751889 and https://zenodo.org/records/15743605
 - As the results of this QE show, the bulk modulus is a good value even if you use only 5 points for the total energy (although I didn't have room to include those examples in lattice_cohesive_energy.txt).